couchbase/build-tools/py-wrapper/README.md

 skip the -D CMAKE_C_COMPILER argument.)

-This program was used to create the "repo.exe" which is on the newest Windows build slaves.
+This program was used to create the "repo.exe" which is on the newest Windows build agents.
 The "repo" Python script itself came from https://raw.githubusercontent.com/esrlabs/git-repo/stable/repo and is based on https://github.com/esrlabs/git-repo, a port of Repo to Windows.